paulilab/paulilab.github.io/_pages/research.md

 title: Research
 permalink: /research/
 splash: /assets/img/splash/bottles.jpg
+description: "Functions of short translated open reading frames (ORFs) in the context of development"
 ---

 ## Functions of short translated open reading frames (ORFs) in the context of development